-ClerkBooks Online Webinars
+ClerkBooks Events and Online Webinars

 Continuing Education is key to success in the ever changing worlds of government, accounting and software.
 Join us as we cover the hot topics and apply them directly to your ClerkBooks system.
 Classes are interactive with live communication with all participants, downloadable presentations, and/or printable manuals and worksheets.

 Content will be applicable to the City Clerk, City Treasurer, and City Manager positions.
 Content will relate to positions in all states, however we may utilize the Iowa chart of accounts for sample transactions.
 Council Members and Mayors are invited to attend and there is also a separate class available that is tailored specifically for them.

 Click on the list of events and webinars to see more information about each class.
 Use the Registration Form at the bottom of the page to register for one or more classes.
 We will invoice you within 24 hours of receiving your registration.

 List of Events and Webinars